 Until now, sharing files stored in an on-premises implementation of SharePoint with external parties has been a major pain and for your distributed workforce both the on-premises and cloud-based implementations of SharePoint are separate silos that are not integrated into the rest of your corporate infrastructure.
 FileFlex Enterprise addresses the pain points of SharePoint.
 If your implementation is on-premises, then FileFlex will provide remote access and collaboration to your distributed workforce and allow for sharing with external users via the internet.
 If your implementation of SharePoint is cloud-based, FileFlex integrates SharePoint with your entire corporate infrastructure enhancing the productivity of your remote distributed workforce.

-Easy Remote Access, Sharing and Collaboration of SharePoint Document Libraries
+How to Remotely Access, Share and Collaborate SharePoint Document Libraries

 SharePoint is one of the most popular document management platforms used by over 104,000 organizations internationally, of which over 5,000 have more than $1 Billion in revenue.
 Originally designed as an intranet and content management system for internal purposes and hosted on-premises, SharePoint is also available online as a cloud-based platform.
 The cloud-based version of SharePoint offers ease of deployment and use, while the on-premises version allows organizations to keep confidential information behind their corporate firewall.
 Both implementations of SharePoint have their pain points.